-The main missions given to this specific police unit consist in performing charging actions that require specially trained men, equipped with sophisticated gear and arming, especially in high risk situations that could involve civilians:
+The main missions are given to this specific police unit consist of performing charging actions that require specially trained men, equipped with sophisticated gear and arms, especially in high-risk situations that could involve civilians:

 - interventions against terrorist groups, kidnappers, air pirates.